How has the Brexit vote affected the property industry?

 It’s been over a month since the EU referendum took place and the British public voted to leave the economic bloc.
-While the future of the economy and the full impact of Brexit is still unknown, trends are beginning to emerge that show how the vote has impacted on the property industry and how it could develop in the future.
+While the future of the economy and the full impact of Brexit is still unknown, trends are beginning to emerge that show how the vote has impacted the property industry and how it could develop in the future.

 The looming threat of Brexit on the property market was already causing ripples for real estate agents and other firms in the sector before the vote even took place.
 There were multiple reports that both first-time buyers and existing homeowners on the move were deferring their decisions to purchase a property until after the results came out.
-This lead to profits falling for some businesses and meant the number of completions dipped.
+This led to profits falling for some businesses and meant the number of completions dipped.
 Estate agents Foxtons saw their share price fall after issuing a profit warning stating full-year earnings would be ‘significantly lower’ with the effects of the referendum expected to be felt for at least the rest of 2016.

 The luxury property market in London has also taken a hit following the vote.
 Some firms have seen millions wiped off their development’s value in the last month and it could fall further in the coming weeks.